rachelproductmanager/DeepLearnWebsite/content/sprinkle-creating-an-e-commerce-brand.md

 ## Final word

-I'll leave you with one of my favourite Jeff Bezos quotes: “If you double the number of experiments you do per year you're going to double your inventiveness.”
-And that sums it all up nicely.
+I'll leave you with one of my favourite Jeff Bezos quotes which sums up the e-commerce experience quite nicely:

+> **“If you double the number of experiments you do per year you're going to double your inventiveness.”**